google/cel-spec/doc/langdef.md

 CEL provides no way to control the finer points of floating-point arithmetic, such as expression evaluation, rounding mode, or exception handling.
-However, any two not-a-number values will compare unequal even if their underlying properties are different.
+However, any two not-a-number values will compare equal even if their underlying properties are different.

 ### String and Bytes Values